 If you choose not to contract out you'll pay National Insurance contributions in the usual way.
 You won't be entitled to any rebates but you will build up your entitlement to the State Second Pension.

-From 6 April 2012, you won't be able to contract out of the State Second Pension by joining:
+From 6 April 2012, you're not able to contract out of the State Second Pension by joining:

-Find out more about the changes, including what will happen if you're already paying into one of these schemes, by following the link below.
+Find out more about contracting out by following the link below.

 If you've contracted out into a final salary occupational pension scheme you'll not be affected by the changes.